rieckpil/progmot/content/post/writing-a-book-remotely.md

 In short, this brought us to the following high-level goals for our readers that also influenced our manuscript:

-1. Educate about AWS and IaaC with the AWS CDK
+1. Educate about AWS and IaC (Infrastructure as Code) with the AWS CDK
 2. Develop Spring Boot with meaningful features (e.g., email notifications or OAuth2 login) while integrating as many AWS services as possible
 3. Educate about best practices for running Spring Boot applications in production on AWS: monitoring, alerting, observability, etc.